-There is a range of non-forest activities accommodated within forests that provide significant value to the wider community, such as sports events, hunting and apiary sites.
+Public access over private forestry land may be granted by the land/forest manager.
+This can be for a range of non-forest activities which provide significant value to the wider community, e.g. sports events, hunting and horse-riding.
 These are likely to continue and potentially increase subject to appropriate agreements for access to private land, and management of conflicts.

-See the specific FMP for details of recreational access provided in each forest/estate.
+This access is usually managed via a permit system.
+To apply for a permit, contact the local PF Olsen office.
+Also see the specific FMP for details of recreational access requirements in each forest/estate.